-Per-unit energy cost savings for newly constructed buildings and alterations that are realized over the 15-year period of analysis are presented in nominal dollars and 2023 dollars in the following tables.
+Per-unit energy cost savings for newly constructed buildings and alterations that are realized over the 15-year period of analysis are presented in PV 2023 dollars in the following tables (see Appendix N for similar tables in nominal dollar terms).
 The TDV methodology allows peak electricity savings to be valued more than electricity savings during non-peak periods.